 Pets suffering from arthritis often show signs of intermittent lameness and stiffness.
 They can also experience difficulty rising, climbing the stairs or jumping into the car.
 Occasionally we can notice changes in their behaviour and they might become reluctant to walk, play and exercise.
 The symptoms are usually worse after a period of exercise or after lying down for a while.
 Cold temperature can also exacerbate the pain associated with arthritis.

 Usually a good physical examination will reveal changes associated with osteoarthritis such as lameness, stiff gait, painful and swollen joints, fibrosis, reduced range of motion and crepitus.
-Radiographs under general anaesthesia can be performed to confirm the diagnosis but are usually not necessary.
+Radiographs under general anaesthesia should be performed to confirm the diagnosis and rule out other conditions which may cause similar symptoms.

 Many dogs suffering from arthritis are also overweight.
 The extra kilos create more stress and pressure on the joints, worsening the pain and signs of arthritis.
 Weight loss is usually associated with diminished pain and increased general function and wellbeing.
 If your animal is overweight, we recommend a consultation with our weight loss clinic.